mobify/ui-kit/README.md

 Each kit contains the following pages:

-- **Introduction:** Basically what you've found here, but with a little more detail on the spacing system and how to work the Sketch file, including adjusting the framing, margin, and padding styles.
+- **Introduction:** Basically what you've found here, but with a little more detail on the spacing system and how to work the Sketch file, including toggling the framing, margin, and padding styles.
 - **Setup Steps:** The Setup pages contain all the type and layer styles through out the kit; changing them here will populate the changes through all the components, and will  give you a great headstart in customizing the components to match your client's brand.
 - **Symbol Page:** Where all the Symbols live.
 We've put a lot of effort into arranging this page, for your (and our) benefit!
 Once you've completed your Setup steps, you'll want to peruse the symbols to make further adjustments and customizations.
 - **Template examples:** These are basically a sampling of _what you can do_ with the UI Kit.
-These are not prescriptive, hard-and-fast recommendations of how your pages should look; they are common arrangements that utilize many of our best practices, but you should make the effort to customize your designs to your client—and their customer's—needs.
+These are not prescriptive, hard-and-fast recommendations of how your pages should look; they are common arrangements that reflect our best practices, but you should make the effort to customize your designs to your client—and their customer's—needs.

 Once you open the kit, the first thing you'll want to do is take a look at the **Setup** pages.